MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-microsoft-365-apps.md

 # About Microsoft 365 Apps in the enterprise

 > [!IMPORTANT]
-> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
-To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).
+> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**, starting with Version 2004.
+To learn more, [read this article](name-change.md).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.
->
-> For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

 Microsoft 365 Apps is a version of Office that's available through many Office 365 (and Microsoft 365) plans.
 It includes the applications that you're familiar with, including Access, Excel, OneNote, Outlook, PowerPoint, Publisher, Skype for Business, Teams, and Word.
 You can use these applications to connect with Office 365 (or Microsoft 365) services such as SharePoint Online, Exchange Online, and Skype for Business Online.